- Helping Children When a Family Member Has Cancer: Dealing With Treatment

 - Words to describe cancer and its treatment

 What if my child starts acting differently after I start treatment?

-Sometimes when children have trouble talking about how they feel, a cancer care professional or child care specialist may help them open up about their fears or sadness.
+Sometimes when children have trouble talking about how they feel, a cancer care professional or child care specialist may be able to help them open up about their fears or sadness.
 Since these experts know how other children have reacted to illness in the family, they may be able to offer a useful way of looking at the problem.

-Although most children whose parents have cancer seem able to cope, there are times when it gets to be too much.
+Although most children whose parents have cancer are able to cope, there are times when it gets to be too much.
 If a child seems to be having trouble, it may mean a more serious problem than a normal, sad response to cancer.
 Extra help is needed if a child:

 - Cannot be comforted

 - Admits to thinking of suicide or of hurting himself or herself